Commercial truckers who admitted to falling asleep while driving are believed to cause more than 750 fatalities and 20,000 injuries every year.

 Fatigued truck drivers operating huge, heavy tractor-trailers put everyone on the road at risk.

-Earlier this year, comedian Tracy Morgan and several others were seriously injured —one man was killed—when a tired trucker rear-ended their vehicle at a high speed.
+Earlier this year, comedian Tracy Morgan and several others were seriously injured —one man was killed—when a sleepy trucker rear-ended their vehicle at a high speed.
 The truck driver had been awake for more than 24 hours at the time of the crash.